Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Anomalous current

-This, however, does not mean that the $\phi_{0}$-effect increases with decreasing $l_{\text{so}}$, as shown in Fig. \ref{fig:Phi0hdep}(a), since the $\phi_{0}$-effect is not solely determined by $I_{1}$, but also by $I_{0}$.
-For small exchange fields ($\gamma_{i}\ll 1$) $\phi_{0}$ is almost independent of $l_{\text{so}}$.
-As $\gamma_{i}$ is increased the suppression of $I_{0}$ leads to an enhancement of the $\phi_{0}$-effect.
-As discussed before, this effect is stronger for large $l_{\text{so}}$, and therefore $\phi_{0}$ is larger for large $l_{\text{so}}$.
-As the exchange field is increased further the regime $b>1$ is obtained, and the signs of $I_{0}$ and $I_{1}$ start to alternate.
+When $a$ approaches $1$, the suppression of $I_{0}$ leads to an enhancement of the $\phi_{0}$-effect.
+Since $a\propto l_{\text{so}}^{4}$ smaller fields are needed for weak relaxation, that is, $\phi_{0}$ is larger for weak relaxation.
+As the exchange field is increased further the regime $a>1$ is obtained, and the signs of $I_{0}$ and $I_{1}$ start to alternate.
 As discussed in Sec. \ref{sec:WithoutSOC} this leads to $0-\pi$ transitions in the case $\theta = 0$, i.e. sharp transitions between $\phi_0 = 0$ and $\phi_0 = \pi$.
 Fig. \ref{fig:Phi0hdep}(b) shows that for finite $\theta$ these transitions are smoothened, and $\phi_0$ takes intermediate values.
 One should bear in mind, however, that in the regime of large $\gamma_{i}$ shown in Fig. \ref{fig:Phi0hdep}(b) both the values of $I_{0}$ and $I_{1}$ are very small.